Table of Contents Show

 “I like my money right where I can see it…hanging in my closet”. –Carrie Bradshaw

-Shelves are a must for books, and also a great spot for accessories as well as liquor, dishware, and glassware.
+Shelves are a must for books and an excellent spot for accessories and liquor, dishware, and glassware.
+Install shelves in your bathroom and use for toiletries; install olive oil, dried herbs, and spices in your kitchen.
 Hang above a sofa and arrange your favorite hardbacks with artwork and a few accessories.
-Install shelves in your bathroom and use for toiletries; install in your kitchen for olive oil, dried herbs, and spices.

-This option may date back to caveman times, but it’s practical and very inexpensive.
-Purchase long, flat storage containers and keep seasonal clothing as well as holiday decorations out of sight.
-If you have a queen-size bed, you should be able to fit at least three, if not, four containers under it.
+This option may date back to caveman times, but it’s practical and inexpensive.
+Purchase long, flat storage containers and keep seasonal clothing and holiday decorations out of sight.
+If you have a queen-size bed, you should be able to fit at least three, if not four, containers under it.
 Your single closet will feel roomy in a New York minute, making space for your new threads.

-Boxes may be small, but they are great for tchotchkes such as jewelry, sunglasses, keys, bills and other paperwork, remote controls, and more.
-I am a firm believer in decorative boxes, and just about every surface in my apartment has one, or several.
+Boxes may be small, but they are great for tchotchkes such as jewelry, sunglasses, keys, bills and other paperwork, remote controls, etc. I believe in decorative boxes, and just about every surface in my apartment has one or several.
 Choose boxes that coordinate with your color scheme.
 Decorate and organize at the same time.

-The higher your cabinets go, the more you can store.
-High cabinets are the ideal place to keep those items you use a few times per year, or other belongings as long as you don’t mind an occasional climb.
+The higher your cabinets go, the more you can store them.
+Upper cabinets are ideal for keeping items you use a few times per year or other belongings as long as you don’t mind an occasional climb.
 For access, purchase a small folding stepladder that you can easily hide behind a piece of furniture.

-Although this is the most expensive option, for those with zero closet space, create custom storage with built-in units.
+Although this is the most expensive option, create custom storage with built-in units for those with zero closet space.
 Use a dead corner, or an entire wall, if you can afford the space.
 I recommend a combination of shelves and hanging above, with drawers below.
 Come up with a solid plan and request bids from several carpenters.
 Your Manolos will have a special home next to your Louboutins in no time, and your Celine Bag and Chanel suit will be close by.

-Note: I might mention that it’s not a bad idea to purge your belongings before you add storage.
+Note: I might mention that it’s not a bad idea to purge your belongings before adding storage.
 Before purchasing or installing anything, rid yourself of the items you don’t need or haven’t worn in two years or longer.